System Architecture

 Blocks state transitions upon mismatch without discretionary override.

-State mutation is permitted only when computational equivalence is satisfied.
+Authorization state mutation is permitted only when computational equivalence is satisfied.
 No discretionary override is permitted at this layer.

 Design Intent